 - Chopped cilantro leaves for garnish

-- Place the rinsed lentils in a medium saucepan along with 3 cups of room temperature water.
+- Place the rinsed lentils in a large saucepan along with room temperature water.
 Turn the heat to medium and allow the lentils to cook for 20 minutes.
 You can cook them covered or uncovered, just make sure that you turn down the heat if needed to keep them at a gentle simmer.

 - Meanwhile, heat the oil in a medium skillet set over medium heat.
 Add the cumin seeds and cinnamon stick; cook for 60 to 90 seconds, until fragrant.